nachokhan/ask-my-db/README.md

     pip install -r requirements.txt
     ```

-4. **Run PostgreSQL**:
+4. **Run the Database**:
-    You can either run PostgreSQL locally or use Docker:
+    You can either run PostgreSQL or MySQL locally or use Docker:
     ```bash
     docker-compose up -d
     ```